 Human error is about explaining human behavior.
 Chemical engineers explain product behavior, mechanical engineers explain equipment behavior, industrial engineers explain process behavior, but who explains human behavior?

-Individuals are certainly responsible for their actions.
-But before we determine that internal factors like attitude or attention are responsible for the mistake, we as organizations are responsible for eliminating the possibilities of external factor influencing human behavior.
-Individual performance in manufacturing is proven to be responsible for less than 5 percent of deviations.
-For example, if an employee fails to notice defects because of lack of appropriate vision, shouldn’t the organization make sure visual exams are performed regularly?
+Individuals are undoubtedly responsible for their actions.
+But before we determine that internal factors like attitude or attention are accountable for the mistake, we as organizations are responsible for eliminating the possibilities of external factors influencing human behavior.
+Individual performance in manufacturing is proven to be responsible for less than 5%of deviations.
+For example, if an employee overlooks defects because of a lack of appropriate vision, shouldn’t the organization make sure visual exams are performed regularly?
 Even in this example, we can see that a “fit for duty” system is weak.

 Understand the difference between explaining an event and explaining a human error.
-Once human error has been identified as a cause for the deviation, consider the human error itself as a new event that needs to be explained to assure conditions are identified and fixed.
+Once the human error has been identified as a cause for the deviation, consider the human error itself as a new event that needs to be explained to assure conditions are identified and fixed.

 Past behavior predicts future behavior if changes are not made.
 We need to perform an assessment of past events and assure the reasons for the error, besides the reasons for the event, are identified.
 Then we need to categorize these causes (conditions for error) in a systematic/uniform way.
-This allows you to analyze major contributors and, based on priorities, create an action plan that actually addresses these conditions.
+This allows you to analyze significant contributors and, based on priorities, create an action plan that addresses these conditions.
 For example, if most of your human error events were related to incomplete procedures, then revising them and adding the missing instructions would be an action to consider.